z3eeK/EaseOfHearing/README.md

 App to Visualize Acoutic 3D Environments for Those Deaf or Hard of Hearing - Initial Commit Pending

 ## Initial Commit Progress
-List of features to be included in initial commit (and preview build if applicable).
+Tasks and list of features to be included in initial commit and/or preview build (if applicable).

 *Subject to change.*
 ___